-A global corporate communications professional and freelance Travel and Lifestyles journalist, Maureen Jenkins is a “citizen of the world.”
+A global corporate communications professional and freelance Travel and Food journalist, Maureen Jenkins is a “citizen of the world.”
 Based in Chicago, she’s traveled the globe, having visited nearly 35 countries and territories for work and pleasure.
-She spent one year living and working as a freelance Travel, Food, and Lifestyles writer and Communications consultant in Samois-sur-Seine, France, a charming small village near Paris.

-Maureen is the Director, Story Development for Abbott, where she helps shape and share the global healthcare company’s storytelling with consumers around the world.
-Previously, she was a Global Internal Communications Manager for the McDonald’s Corporation in Oak Brook, Ill.
-She also worked as a Communications Specialist at The Boeing Company, where she led company-wide manager-focused communications and served in an interim role at Boeing Commercial Airplanes International Communications, supporting the Latin America and Africa Sales team.
+She’s also worked as a Global Internal Communications Manager for McDonald’s Corp. in Oak Brook, Ill., and as a Communications Specialist at The Boeing Company, where she led company-wide manager-focused communications and served in an interim role at Boeing Commercial Airplanes International Communications, supporting the Latin America and Africa Sales team.

-She’s also a reporter who’s written for U.S. and international publications including CNN.com, About.com Luxury Travel, the Chicago Sun-Times, Chicago Tribune, EBONY, Jet, Today’s Chicago Woman, Michigan Avenue, Black Enterprise and Crain’s Chicago Business, covering everything from celebrity chefs to women winemakers to the annual olive harvest in Tuscany.
-She blogs at UrbanTravelGirl.com, which encourages African-American women “to live globally through international travel.”
+Maureen’s also a reporter who’s written for U.S. and international publications including CNN.com, About.com Luxury Travel, the Chicago Sun-Times, Chicago Tribune, EBONY, Jet, Today’s Chicago Woman, Michigan Avenue, Black Enterprise and Crain’s Chicago Business, covering everything from celebrity chefs to women winemakers to the annual olive harvest in Tuscany.
+She created UrbanTravelGirl.com, a blog that encourages African-American women “to live globally through international travel.”

 As a newspaper reporter, Maureen covered everything from food to fashion to popular culture and religion for the Sun-Times, Arizona Republic, The Oregonian and the Charlotte Observer.
 Combining her interest in American pop culture with religion, faith and spirituality, she earned a master’s degree in Theological Studies from Garrett-Evangelical Theological Seminary, with a focus on religion and journalism and special emphasis on cross-cultural studies.